CURRICULUM AT A GLANCE

 The module system allows MSF students to take a wider variety of courses.
 The Owen Graduate School of Management has been operating on the "mod" scheduling system for several years now with a high degree of success.

 All MSF students are required to attend Orientation and complete on-campus course work prior to the start of the academic semester.
-Typically, MSF students report to campus the last week of July.
+Typically, MSF students report to campus at the beginning of August.

 Admissions